ViraRa/Bioinformatics-Rosalind-problems/README.md

 **6th Project** - Calculate the dominant allele ratio given a population of k, m ,n. k represents the homozygous dominant organisms. m represent the heterozygous organisms, and n represents the homozygous recessive organisms.
 The population is given by k+m+n.
 The problem outputs a probability (decimal format) without replacement.

 **7th Project** - Translate a given RNA sequence into a peptide (peptide consists of one-letter amino acids).
 Must provide a sample.txt to read the RNA sequence.

+**8th Project** - Find the motif in a DNA sequence.
+Here, the motif acts as a pattern, and I am trying to find the locations at which the motif is a substring of the DNA sequence.
+I am using Knuth Morris Pratt algorithm since its performance is O(N).